Lorenzo Venturino

-Lorenzo Venturino (born 22 June 2006) is an Italian professional footballer who plays as a winger for Serie A club Genoa.
+Lorenzo Venturino (born 22 June 2006) is an Italian professional footballer who plays as a winger for club Genoa.

 Club career

 A youth product of Arenzano, Venturino joined the youth academy of Genoa at the age of 7 where he finished his development.
 He made his senior and professional debut with Genoa as a substitute in a 3–1 Serie A loss to Roma on 17 January 2025.

 On 5 March 2025, he signed his first professional contract with Genoa until 2029.
 Two months later, on 24 May, he netted his first Serie A goals by netting a brace in a 3–1 away victory against Bologna in the last match of the 2024–25 season.
+On 24 January 2026, he was loaned to Roma until the end of the season.
+He made his debut for the club 2 days later in a 1-1 draw against Milan, coming off the bench in place of Matías Soulé in the 85th minute.

 International career

 In August 2024, Venturino was called up to the Italy U19s for a set of friendlies.

+In May 2026, he was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.

 Playing style

-Venturino is a versatile player who can play across the front line, as a winger, forward, midfielder, or even as a wing-back.
-He is agile and quick with a slender physique, has excellent ball control.
-He is strong defensively, and is skilled at providing assists to his teammates.
+Operating across various positions including the front line and wing-back, Venturino is noted for his ball control and ability to provide assists.
+He participates in both offensive and defensive duties.